deutschebank/fluxnova-docs-manual/content/webapps/cockpit/extend/configuration.md

 # Localization

 Cockpit can be localized.
-Camunda maintains English and German translation files.
+Flowave maintains English and German translation files.
-You can find and download community maintained translation files at the [Camunda webapp translations repository](https://github.com/camunda/camunda-webapp-translations).
+You can find and download community maintained translation files at the [Flowave webapp translations repository](https://github.com/finos/flowave-webapp-translations).

 The localization of Cockpit is contained in the `app/cockpit/locales/` directory.
 This directory contains a separate localization file for every available language.
 The file name